awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 At least one security group must open all egress ports\.
 To limit traffic, the source security group in your outbound rule can be restricted to the same security group\.
 + For any connections that you use, check your security group for an outbound rule that is self\-referencing\.
 For more information, see [Setting Up Your Environment to Access Data Stores](start-connecting.md)\.
 + When you are using a development endpoint, check your security group for an outbound rule that is self\-referencing\.
 For more information, see [Setting Up Your Environment to Access Data Stores](start-connecting.md)\.

-## Error: Custom DNS Resolution Failures<a name="error-custom-dns"></a>

-When using a custom DNS for internet name resolution, both forward DNS lookup and reverse DNS lookup must be implemented\.
-Otherwise, you might receive errors similar to: *Reverse dns resolution of ip failure* or *Dns resolution of dns failed*\.
-If AWS Glue returns a message, you can view error messages or logs to help you learn more about the issue\.
-The following tasks describe general methods for troubleshooting\.
-+ A custom DNS configuration without reverse lookup can cause AWS Glue to fail\.
-Check your DNS configuration\.
-If you are using Route 53 or Microsoft Active Directory, make sure that there are forward and reverse lookups\.
-For more information, see [Setting Up DNS in Your VPC](set-up-vpc-dns.md)\.

 ## Error: Job Run Failed Because the Role Passed Should Be Given Assume Role Permissions for the AWS Glue Service<a name="error-assume-role-user-policy"></a>